ischlag/ischlag.github.io/_posts/2016-06-12-async-distributed-tensorflow.markdown

                           job_name=FLAGS.job_name,
                           task_index=FLAGS.task_index)
 ```
 Make sure that you run the correct task on the current machine.
-In our example, pc3-002-l should be a worker with task_index 0.
+In our example, pc-02 should be a worker with task_index 0.
 What follows in our code is the configuration parameters and loading the mnist data as we have seen before.
 If the current script is run on a parameters server all we have to do is to call server.join() in order for it to join the cluster.

-What follows is the configuration of our workers.
-First, we are going to define the computation for every worker.
+What follows are some configuration variables.
+Next, we are going to define the computation for every worker.
 Since we are going to compute the whole model on all the devices we will add the scope of all workers.

 ```python
   with tf.device(tf.train.replica_device_setter(
     worker_device="/job:worker/task:%d" % FLAGS.task_index,
     cluster=cluster)):
 ```
-What follows is the model implemented.
-This is just slightly different to what we have been looking at before.
-We include a global_step variables which will increment by one with every update to better keep track of our updates.
-If also set the random seed to 1 to better compare different cluster configurations.
+What follows is the implemented model.
+This is just slightly different to what we have been working with so far.
+We include a global_step variable which will increment by one with every update to better keep track of them.
+Furthermore, we also set the random seed to 1 to better compare different cluster configurations.
 However, because of the threads used by tensorflow internally this doesn't make the script deterministic so don't expect the exact same results after every run.
-I've also added the global_step variable to the optimizer.
+I've also added the global_step variable to the optimizer and the following supervisor.

-After we have done this we need to get a session in order to run our training cycles similar to what we had before.
+After we have done this we need to get a session in order to run our training cycles similar to what we already had.
 In a distributed setting one machine will be the **chief**.
 The chief is a worker machine (in our case task 0) which manages the rest of the cluster.
-The sessions are handled by the chief i.e. the supervisor object.
+The session is handled by the chief i.e. the supervisor object.

 ```python
   sv = tf.train.Supervisor(is_chief=(FLAGS.task_index == 0),
                             global_step=global_step,
                             init_op=init_op)
 ```
 The supervisor object has several parameters which are supposed to simplify things ([see here](https://www.tensorflow.org/versions/r0.9/api_docs/python/train.html#Supervisor)) but in my case adding e.g. the summary_op to the supervisor as a parameter together with a log path didn't work.
-Some aspects here felt buggy and there were some issues on Github.
+Some aspects here felt buggy and there were some open issues on Github as well.
 We can, however, do our logs as we did before and continue.

 We can now in a similar way obtain a session using the following command.